react-navigation/react-navigation.github.io/versioned_docs/version-8.x/devtools.md

 ### `useLogger`

 This hook provides a logger for React Navigation.
-It logs the navigation state and actions to the console.
+It logs the navigation state, actions, deep links, and events emitted by navigators to the console.

 <video playsInline autoPlay muted loop style={{ width: "585px" }}>